w1lkns/pong-tennis-js/readme.md

 MVP is for the player to play against the wall.

 ## Backlog
-Playing against the computer as it chases the ball up and down.
 Option to play 2 players at the same time

 ## Data structure